NPLMV-PS: Neural Point-Light Multi-View Photometric Stereo: Experiment Setup

 \textbf{Synthetic DiLiGenT-MV.} To better demonstrate the effectiveness of our method without the real data corruptions discussed above, we rendered a synthetic version of DiLiGenT-MV with Blender.
 See Figure~\ref{fig:qualitative_brdf}.
 We use the exact same objects, with the exact same poses and rendered the 96 points lighst.
 The objects materials where chosen to loosely mimic real objects and the albedo was set to a random pattern.
 Finally, we note that this synthetic data can be used to visualise shadow and indirect reflection maps which are really hard to correctly evaluate on real data.
-This is explored in the supplementary.